bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 ### Flexibility in problem solving

 **Adapting solutions:** Stay adaptable, ready to adjust solutions as needed, and creatively tackle problems using methods like brainstorming or the Five Whys.
-Flexibility is key in consulting, as client needs and project scopes can change unexpectedly.
+Flexibility is key in consulting, as client needs and project scopes will inevitably change unexpectedly.

 **Empowering clients:** Provide clients with the tools and understanding needed to actively participate in the technical process, enhancing their decision-making capabilities.
 Offer training and resources that enable clients to take a more active role in their projects.